 Nick: Do you think we have a chance to unite those guys?
 I totally get the point here, but one concern I have is actually we’re human after all and we know how we act, right?
 I mean people will still be greedy and, you know, uniting those people.
 It is not out of necessity.
 It’s really, really hard to do it right.

 Paul: I think it comes down a little to developing new business models, uh, which is also kind of comes back to the analogy of software.
-Companies like Google, AWS, Red Hat, GitHub were able to create completely new business models around open source approaches, and for software development as a whole, they have been extremely beneficial.
+Companies like Google, AWS, Red Hat, GitHub were able to create completely new business models around open-source approaches, and for software development as a whole, they have been extremely beneficial.
 However, in the 90s, when open sources first being proposed, there was a huge push back from large players like IBM and Microsoft.
-IBM actually very quick came around because they saw such a threat and Microsoft, um, but to kind of to come to your point, I think, I think these incumbents will realize that they need to develop new business models in order to get to stay competitive and to stay relevant.
+IBM actually very quickly came around because they saw such a threat and Microsoft, um, but to kind of to come to your point, I think, I think these incumbents will realize that they need to develop new business models in order to get to stay competitive and to stay relevant.

 Paul: Um, okay.
 So essentially the way that molecule works for or that the protocol would work for companies or research organizations, individuals is that, um, for example, you as a, as a researcher or as a small start-up, you have a specific piece of IP and often these, often people are sitting on multiple pieces of IP.
 Um, and in many cases that company might have a very innovative solution, but they only have funding to develop the most promising drug they have.
 What that also means is that a lot of intellectual property, especially when it’s patented, is sitting kind of shell.
 So, we’ve kind of claimed it, but we don’t have the funding at the moment to continue developing it.
 And all that is kind of a bottleneck to innovation because that IP tends to be stuck in, in companies.
 So what would happen is, let’s say I created a new market on the Molecule protocol for my piece of IP for this new drug that I’m proposing – it could be a new pathway, it could be a part of like a part of a drug, like how the drug is delivered in the human body; it could be a vaccine, so on and so forth.
 And I say I don’t want to, I want to sell a share in it or I don’t want to own it anymore, but kind of offloaded into an open market.
 Um, and so what I would do is I would create a market for this.
 I’m using a mechanism called a token bonding curve.